apache/nuttx-apps/nshlib/README.txt

     set -e
     notacommand

-  Example 3 - will exit on command not found, and print a trace of the script commmands
+  Example 3 - will exit on command not found, and print a trace of the script commands
     set -ex

-  Example 4 - will exit on command not found, and print a trace of the script commmands
+  Example 4 - will exit on command not found, and print a trace of the script commands
               and set foobar to foovalue.
     set -ex foobar foovalue
     nsh> echo $foobar